exonum/exonum-doc/src/get-started/java-binding.md

 ### Java Logging

-Java logs are produced by Java Binding internal code and can also be used to monitor Java services internal logic.
+Logs produced by Java code (the framework and its dependencies, and the deployed services) are handled by Log4J framework.
+The services can use either Log4J or SLF4J logging APIs.

 Java logging configuration is controlled by the configuration file specified by the `ejb-log-config-path` parameter.
 If no file was